FAQ for Computer Graphics

 2. launch the X11 utility program, which will also open an X11 terminal window.

 3. connect via ssh to Herring (or Bass or Carp or any of the Linux machines).
 Feel free to experiment to see if there's a performance difference.
-Don't connect to Puma or Sampras; they can't compile OpenGL right now.
+Don't connect to Puma; it has enough to do.

 ssh -Y username@herring